thorade/HelmholtzMedia/README.md

 it can be redistributed and/or modified under the terms of the [Modelica License 2](https://www.modelica.org/licenses/ModelicaLicense2) or newer.
 For license conditions (including the disclaimer of warranty) visit [https://www.modelica.org/licenses/](https://www.modelica.org/licenses/).

 ## Development and contribution
-Any feedback regarding the library is highly appreciated (beta-testers welcome!).
 You may report feedback, issues or feature-requests using the [Issues](../../issues) button.
-Contributions in the form of [Pull Requests](../../pulls) are always welcome.
+Code contributions are very welcome, especially in the form of [Pull Requests](../../pulls).

 [1]: http://goo.gl/7obgqq "Modelica Conference Paper: HelmholtzMedia implementation"